 1.Create a mini-stumpery.
 My two sisters laughed at me when I announced that I was going to take a leaf out of Prince (as he was then) Charles’s book and create a stumpery.

 A stumpery consists of a heap of tree stumps and logs amongst which ferns and other shade loving plants can be planted.
-It’s true that King Charles’s are huge and impressive, but it’s a project that can be downsized to fit in any space available, and attracts a very particular range of garden wildlife that’s not so often catered for in our gardens.
+It’s true that King Charles’s are huge and impressive, but it’s a project that can be downsized to fit in any space available, and attracts a very particular range of

 The gently rotting wood attracts a wealth of mini-beasts for other insectivorous wildlife to feast on such as wrens, and toads, and the cool damp conditions are perfect resting places for some of our rarer native reptiles such as lizards and slow worms.
 It’s good if you can half bury some of the bottom layer of wood to create little underground chambers as time goes by for the grubs of stag-beetles to live.